tyconsulting/blog.tyang.github.io/_posts/2015-02-22-writing-powershell-modules-that-interact-with-various-sdk-assemblies.md

 <strong><span style="color: #ff0000;">Note:</span></strong> although you can load the assemblies from the GAC without specifying the version number, in this scenario, you MUST specify the version to ensure the correct version is loaded.
 It happened to me before when I developed a script that uses OpsMgr SDK, it worked on most of the computers but one computer.
 It took me a while to find out because the computer had both OpsMgr and Service Manager SDKs loaded in the GAC, the wrong assembly was loaded because I didn’t not specify the version number in the script.

 Now, Once the Import SDK function is finalised, you may call it from scripts or other module functions.
-For example, in my “SMSDK” module, I’ve also created a function to establish connection to the Service Manager management group, called Connect-SMManagementGroup.
+For example, in my "SMSDK" module, I’ve also created a function to establish connection to the Service Manager management group, called Connect-SMManagementGroup.
 This function calls the Import SDK (Import-SMSDK) function to load assemblies before connecting to the Service Manager management group:
 <pre language="PowerShell">Function Connect-SMManagementGroup
 {
 &lt;#